kirtfitzpatrick/writer-reader/README.md

 environments from `dev` to `prod`.
 You use `WrittenLocation`s to represent those relationships.

+WrittenLocations represent any sort of logical unit like environments, client / environment pairs, or service / env pairs. i.e. dev, prod-eu, acme-prod-eu, etc.

 `SERVICE_A`, `SERVICE_B`, `SERVICE_B_GLOBAL`, `CENTRAL`, etc. These can all be
 `WrittenLocations` that exist in many environments from `dev` to `production`.
-You should use config files to define the specifics of each location type's accounts, regions, contexts, etc. and select them via the command line.
+You should use config files and a Jig to define the specifics of each location type's accounts, regions, contexts, etc. and select them via the command line.

 ## Jigs

 The Jig system is a later addition to the Writer Reader system that vastly increases it's capability and ease of use.
-It's what allows the Writer Reader system to multiplex across regions and accounts and keep everything straight with little effort.
+It's what allows the Writer Reader system to multiplex across regions and accounts with ease.

 A company's infrastructure setup could be made up of any number of different types of environments and systems.
 The most basic system is a series of